synthread/Klippventurer/README.md

 + one wire to DFU (purple)
 + one wire to GND (black)
-+ one solder blob bridging the RST pad to the GND pad (blue/black) see magnified view
++ one solder blob bridging the RST pad to the GND pad (blue/black) see magnified view OR use a very short piece of wire to create the bridge if you prefer, or have difficulty bridging the pads with a blob

 # Part 2 - Connecting to the Pi 🔌